chinamike65/hugo-tuolesi/content/book3/book3en.md

 And the more you look at it, the more you understand it.
 The more you look at it, the more you feel that the Dharma is connected to your heart.
 In the end, the Dharma truly lives in your heart."

-The Dharma Master Yongzeng also said that although he received all the empowerments and all the instructions of Rako Rinpoche, the ones that helped him the most were from these two books: The Great Treatise on the Stages of the Path to Enlightenment and the Brief Commentary on the Steps of the Path to Enlightenment.
+The Dharma Master Yongzeng also said that although he received all the empowerments and all the instructions of Rako Rinpoche, the ones that helped him the most were from these two books: "The Great Treatise on the Stages of the Path to Enlightenment" and the "Brief Commentary on the Steps of the Path to Enlightenment".

 According to the experience of the great siddhas of the Gelug School, if you practice according to the procedures and don’t practice randomly, you can achieve the rank of the lower scope in three years, the middle scope in one year, and the upper scope in one year.
 Among them, the most difficult one is the lower scope .